serverless/blog/posts/2019-04-23-framework-release-v141.md

     apiGateway: true
 ```

-X-Ray tracing works great when it’s used on different services.
+X-Ray tracing works best when it’s used across multiple AWS services.
 If you’re using X-Ray Tracing for API Gateway you might want to enable it for your Lambda functions as well:

 ```yaml
 provider: